Making the Most of Your Digital Collection

 Digital publishing has led to an explosion in the romance market, most notably in books featuring same-sex pairings, ménages and other configurations not commonly seen in mainstream romance novels.
-Authors are freed from constraints on subject matter imposed by brick-and-mortar booksellers, and readers are emboldened to download whatever suits their tastes.
 Join representatives of Harlequin's Carina imprint and independent presses MLR and Riptide Publishing in a discussion of what digital publishing means for readers and writers of romances featuring queer and trans* characters.

 The Changing Cookbook Marketplace: Surprising Places Where Cookbooks Are Selling